Maura Duggan’s global path to golfing passion and her role with The A Team

 Tipperary Roots

-Maura, who was born in County Tipperary, Ireland, home to the renowned Coolmore Stud, who together with Dubai’s Godolphin Qatar Racing, Juddmonte and WinStar dominate the world's horse racing and breeding scene, admits that golf is full of surprises.
+Maura, whose mother is from County Tipperary, Ireland, home to the renowned Coolmore Stud, who together with Dubai’s Godolphin Qatar Racing, Juddmonte and WinStar dominate the world's horse racing and breeding scene, admits that golf is full of surprises.

 “You never know what kind of day you’re going to have on the course,” she says.
 “But that’s what makes it exciting.
 You go out there, stay steady, and hope for the best.”